 What types of foods tend to increase appetite and risk for overeating the most?
 Examples include:

 - Cakes, donuts, cookies, pastries, brownies and other sweets

 - Salty snacks like chips, pretzels and French fries

 - And fried foods

-While I do recommend taking steps to naturally balance levels of ghrelin or leptin, I’d warn against attempting other weight loss programs that involve the use of artificial hormones.
+While it’s recommended to take steps to naturally balance levels of ghrelin or leptin, it’s not advisable to follow weight loss programs that involve the use of artificial hormones.

 Manipulating hormones in order to boost weight loss is not a new concept.
 In the 1950s, medical and scientific communities began suggesting artificial hormone therapy to help people lose weight.
 Topping the list of these weight loss programs is one of the most controversial and hotly debated gimmicks: the use of human chorionic gonadotropin (HCG), a hormone produced during pregnancy that helps release a woman’s fat stores in order to support the growth of her baby.

 HCG stimulates the hypothalamus to start fat metabolism, which provides nutrients for the baby.
 Remove the baby from the equation and those fat-turned-nutrients need somewhere to go.